Information Security and Cyber Laws

 - Virtual organization is not constrained by the legal definition of a company.

 - Virtual organization is formed in an informal manner as an association of independent legal entities.

 - Principal of synergy (many–to-one).
-Virtual organization displays a combined property because it is composed from different organizational entities that produce an effect of a single organization.
+Virtual organization displays a combined property because it is composed of different organizational entities that produce an effect of a single organization.

 - Principle of divergence (one-to-many).
 A single organization can display multiplication property by engaging in many virtual organizations at the same time.

 - Partners in virtual organizations share risks, costs and rewards in search of a global market.
-The common characteristics of these opportunities, worlds-class core competence, information networks, and interdependent relationships.
+The common characteristics of these opportunities are worlds-class core competence, information networks, and interdependent relationships.

 - Dynamic virtual organizations have a capability to unite quickly.

 Virtual Organization Life Cycle: